 Periods, on the other hand, are rarely talked about and even more rarely shown on our screens.
 It’s no wonder then that 48% of girls aged 14-21 are embarrassed by their periods and 71% have admitted feeling embarrassed buying sanitary products.

-At Team Jennis, we want to open up conversations around periods and the menstrual cycle so that we stop the stigma.
-To kick us off, here are some surprising period stories from very recent history…
+At Team Jennis, we want to open up the conversation around periods and the menstrual cycle, so we're starting with these stories from all-too recent history.

 NASA doesn’t go with the flow